Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2024

+* **The Five Dysfunctions of a Team** by *Patrick Lencioni*
+> An entertaining fable about how to build and develop highly-functioning teams.
+The book can serve as a playbook for "what to get right" when it comes to trust, accountability and joint commitment to results.
 * **Radical Candor** by *Kim Scott*
 > A handbook for everyone who is looking to build meaningful relationships at work.
 The book focuses on the many dimensions of leaedership, and especially how create a culture of open, yet direct feedback with your teams.